joelclermont/kendo-docs/api/framework/datasource.md

 ### serverSorting `Boolean`*(default: false)*

- Determines if sorting of the data should be handled on the server.
+Determines if sorting of the data should is handled on the server.
+By default sorting is performed client-side.

-The **serverSorting** must be used in conjunction with the **sort** configuration.
+> **Important:** When `serverSorting` is set to `true` the developer is responsible for sorting the data.

 By default, a sort object is sent to the server with the query string in the following form:

 *   sort[0][field]: orderId
 *   sort[0][dir]: asc

-It is possible to modify these parameters by using the **parameterMap** function found on the **transport** object (see **transport** in Configuration).
+It is possible to modify these parameters by using the `parameterMap` function found on the [transport](#transport-object).

 #### Example

     var dataSource = new kendo.data.DataSource({
         transport: {
-            read: "orders.json"
+            read: "/orders"
         },
         serverSorting: true,
         sort: { field: "orderId", dir: "asc" }